Port Stanvac Power Station

 Port Stanvac Power Station is a diesel-powered electricity generator in South Australia in Lonsdale, an industrial southern suburb of Adelaide.
 It is owned by Snowy Hydro since 2014.
-It consists of 36 diesel engines each generating 1.6MW for a total of 58MW of electricity to meet peak demands in the National Electricity Market.
+It consists of 36 diesel engines each generating 1.6 MW for a total of 58 MW of electricity to meet peak demands in the National Electricity Market.

 The power station was designed by Petro Min Engineers and built by Cummins Power Generation under contract from Infratil.
 The site had previously been used by the Lonsdale Power Station which was moved to a new site next door in 2011.
 Snowy Hydro bought assets from Infratil in 2014.
 These included Lumo Energy, Direct Connect and three diesel peaking generators for a total of 136 MW.
 The power stations were the Angaston Power Station along with Lonsdale and Port Stanvac.